 Outcrops on the Green Knobs are typical ultramafic granular materials that erode in pinnacles and towers.
 Photo L. Crumpler

 Narbona Pass Volcano

-The Narbona Pass (also “Washington Pass”) volcano is a little known example of the explosive vent structures that may have been common to many of the Chuska-Ship Rock volcanoes before they were eroded to their current deeper levels of exposure.
+The Narbona Pass (also “Washington Pass”) volcano, in the Chuska Mountains, is a little known example of the explosive vent structures that may have been common to many of the Navajo Volcanic Field volcanoes before they were eroded to their current deeper levels of exposure.
 The crater shape of Narbona is located on the upper surface of the broad mesa-like Chuska Mountains.
 This surface is some 300 to 400 m above the surface surrounding Ship Rock and similar intrusive structures of the Navajo field.
-Therefore, it is possible that Narbona is a preserved surface expression of the type of volcanism responsible for Ship Rock, and that Ship Rock is a deep exposure of the conduit for a Narbona type volcano.
-Narbona volcano itself must be considerably eroded given that it would be an surface remnant of early Neogene age.
-So the crater shape could be a function of erosion oif a relatively easily removed former volcanic cone.
-More information is needed to come to a conclusion.
+Therefore, it is possible that Narbona is a preserved surface expression of the type of volcanism responsible for Ship Rock, and that Ship Rock is a deeper exposure of the conduit for a Narbona-type volcano.
+Narbona volcano itself must be considerably eroded given that it would be a surface remnant of early Neogene age.
+The crater shape could be a function of the erosion of a relatively easily removed former volcanic cone.
+More information is needed to understand this volcano.

 Narbona volcano as seen from the air.
-The view is directed eastward.
+The view is to the east.
 Photo by L. Crumpler

 DEM and geologic map (re-drafted after Ehrenberg, 1978) of Narbona Pass crater.
-On the lower right is my original interpretation the possible relationship between the intrusive structure of Ship Rock and the surface volcano morphology before erosion using Narbona Pass volcano as a model.
+On the lower right is an interpretation (by L.Crumpler) of the possible relationship between the intrusive structure of Ship Rock and the surface volcano morphology before erosion using Narbona Pass volcano as a model.